Republicans push demand for a vote on Iran nuclear deal

 With Republicans mostly united on the issue, and some, including potential 2016 presidential candidates, fiercely condemning the deal, the key role likely will be played by lawmakers from Obama's Democratic Party.

-Many do not trust Iran and fear the verification measures are not adequate.
-They face energetic lobbying by Israel, whose prime minister, Benyamin Netanyahu, says the deal as currently configured threatens his country's security.
+Many do not trust Iran and fear the verification measures are not adequate and face energetic lobbying by Israel, whose Prime Minister, Benyamin Netanyahu, says the deal as currently configured threatens his country's security.

 While many Democrats are skeptical of Iran, they may be unwilling to hand the U.S. president a major foreign policy defeat.